-After the initial meeting, the agent should send a note or letter to the prospective policy owner summarizing the initial meeting and outlining the agent's understanding of the policy owner's short-term and long-term financial goals.
-This document should also contain information about the prospective policy owner's salary and expenses, and the amount of money in savings accounts and investments (if such information was made available).
+After the fact-finding meeting, the agent should send a discovery agreement to the prospective policy owner summarizing the initial meeting and outlining the agent's understanding of the policy owner's short-term and long-term financial goals.
+This document should also contain information about the policy owner's salary and expenses, and the amount of money in savings accounts and investments.
 It should also reiterate the amount of insurance in force and the amount of money the policy owner would be able to allocate for insurance premiums.
-In addition to this, the discovery meeting letter should thank the policy owner for the chance to work with them, and confirm the date of the agent's next meeting.
+In addition to this, the discovery agreement should thank the policy owner for the chance to work with them, and confirm the date of the agent's next meeting.
 Documentation not only can help the insurance professional minimize exposure to potential trouble but also can provide the client with additional services.
 It can help a client understand all of the options as well as the context in which the information is provided.
 This will help prevent situations in which, for example, an informal conversation is considered an endorsement for an investment.
 Documentation is a tangible work product the client can see, store with files and retrieve when needed.
-Documentation should detail interacton with clients to ensure the client understands the boundaries of the agent's commitment.
+Documentation should detail interaction with clients to ensure the client understands the boundaries of the agent's commitment.
 It is important to take the time to record the kinds of critical conversations and information shared by the agent and the client that typically go undocumented.